Asthma in Minnesota: MN Public Health Data Access Portal - MN Dept. of Health

 Asthma causes serious breathing difficulty

 Asthma is a chronic disease that includes broncho-constriction (tightening of the muscles around the airways) and inflammation (swelling) of the bronchial tubes.
 During normal breathing, air flows freely in and out of the lungs.
 But, during an asthma episode, the lining of the airways swell, muscles around the airways tighten and mucus clogs the tiny airways in the lungs, making breathing difficult.
 The airways become overly responsive to environmental changes, sometimes resulting in wheezing, coughing, breathlessness, or tightness in the chest.
+Learn more about "How Lungs Work," a video by American Lung Association.

 Asthma is one of the most common chronic diseases in the United States.
 Asthma is an increasing concern across the country because of rising incidence rates, especially in children.
 Asthma disproportionately impacts children, females, African-Americans, and people with low incomes.